-Yes, its all about the relationship, and makes intuitive sense that a child’s attachment style is based on the caregiving the child receives within the early years.
-However, I believe temperament, genetics and our own upbringing have a part to play too.
+Yes, it’s all about the relationship, and it makes intuitive sense that a child’s attachment style is based on the caregiving the child receives within the early years.
+However, I believe temperament, genetics and our upbringing have a part to play too.

 Why is Attachment so important in Relationships?

-Research from Harvard University tells us that, in the first few years of life, babies’ brains are making 1 million connections per second – that’s 60 million per minute!
+Research from Harvard University tells us that babies’ brains make 1 million connections per second in the first few years of life – 60 million per minute!

 What is Attachment?

 Psychologist John Bowlby was the first attachment theorist, describing attachment as a “lasting psychological connectedness between human beings“.
-Bowlby believed that the earliest bonds formed by children with their caregivers have a tremendous impact that continues throughout life.
-He also thought attachment was not the only component but part of a three point system:
+Bowlby believed that the earliest bonds formed by children with their caregivers have a tremendous impact throughout life.
+He also thought attachment was not the only component but part of a three-point system:

 - Predisposed motivational and behavioural system from birth